Markz2z/Machine-Learning-Library/README.md

-A basic linear regression algorithm implemented in C.
+Basic machine learning algorithm implemented by Python and C++.